 Credit Card Rewards Offers

-This isn’t an investment in the strictest sense, but taking advantage of credit card rewards can be a smart way to put your money to work for you.
+Credit card rewards aren’t an investment, per se, but taking advantage of rewards offers can be a smart way to put your regular spending to work for you.

 It works like this: